-This pricing model can look different depending on the LMS vendor, but two of the most common ways is to charge for access by the billing cycle, or charge per month per active user.
+This pricing model can look different depending on the LMS vendor, but two of the most common ways are to charge for access by the billing cycle or charge per month per active user.
 The former means a learner could sign up in October and it’ll show up on October’s bill, but not the next month’s.
 Provided a learner is active, you’ll pay on each billing cycle for their seat.

 License fee 💲: Technically, every LMS vendor has a license fee because it is essentially an entry fee.
-A licensing fee, depending on the vendor though, can come as a bundle with limited features, support, and a certain number of users (which can be an unlimited number depending on the vendor).
+A licensing fee, depending on the vendor though, can come as a bundle with limited features, support/FAQs, and a certain number of users (which can be an unlimited number depending on the vendor).
 This is usually either paid monthly or as an annual subscription.

 Open-source 👨🏾💻: These are free to use up-front but require coding, programming, and HTML expertise from your teams internally.
 This can ultimately be more costly or time-consuming depending on who you have on hand to customize and maintain.